JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 - model-based systems engineering approach
 - SysML language and modeling abstract systems
-- How SysML is used as part of an MBSE proces.
+- How SysML is use as part of an MBSE process.

 ## Scope